 4. AUSTRAC Registration

-ASIC requires a detailed suite of documents known as proofs to demonstrate your competence, resources and compliance framework.
+ASIC still requires a detailed suite of information to demonstrate your competence, financial resources, and compliance framework.

 Compliance Framework – Your Ongoing Obligations